 Let me cite one example.
 The Social Security Administration (SSA) hands out about a trillion dollars every year in benefits.
 It spends literally nothing telling people how to make decisions about how to understand or claim these benefits.

 The agency cited rising costs several years ago when it stopped sending out printed statements of people’s Social Security earnings records and benefit projections.
-They’re still available online, although the agency’s retiree constituents are not exactly melting the keys on their smart phones.
+They’re still available online, although the agency’s retiree constituents are not exactly melting the keys on their computers and smart phones.
 The amount of money saved was about $50 million.
 This is precisely .00000000005 percent of the agency’s trillion-dollar spend, or a dollar per every $20 million in benefits.

 In the fiscal year ended in September 2019, the SSA spent about $4.3 million on advertising and marketing.
 According to an agency spokesperson, this “covered paid social media, search engine marketing, billboards/signage, and distribution of TV and radio public service announcements to promote SSA services and programs.”